 How and When to use Snowflake Secure Views?

-1. Sometimes users that require to do internal optimizations access the underlying data in the base table.
+1. Sometimes, users who are required to do internal optimizations access the underlying data in the base table.
 This exposes some sensitive information that is not meant for some viewers.

-2. A user can access sensitive information through user code like user-defined functions and other new programmatic functions/methods already developed.
-And, secure views ensure that users don’t have access to the underlying data.
+2. A user can access sensitive information through user code, such as user-defined functions and other new programmatic functions/methods already developed.
+Also, secure views ensure that users don’t have access to the underlying data.

 3. Secure views not only protect sensitive information from unauthorized access.
 It simply adds users with special privileges, also known as the view definition or text, to make information available only using special commands and interfaces.